Asset allocation is an important part of investing and one of the few things within your control when it comes to investing.

 Once you have the suggested asset allocation, you can go ahead to buy securities within each asset class.
 But also remember to diversify.

 Is there a good or best asset allocation?
-The answer is NO.

 The 3 factors are explained below: